FlowFuse/website/src/blog/2024/08/customise-theming-in-your-dashboards.md

 ---
 title: Customise theming in your FlowFuse Dashboard
-subtitle: Customising Headers, Themes, and Layouts in Node-RED Dashboard 2.0
+subtitle: Customising Headers, Themes, and Layouts in FlowFuse Dashboard
-description: Discover the latest enhancements in Node-RED Dashboard 2.0, including customizable headers, themes, and layout modifications to personalize your dashboard experience.
+description: Discover the latest enhancements in FlowFuse Dashboard, including customizable headers, themes, and layout modifications to personalize your dashboard experience.
-date: 2024-07-05
+date: 2024-08-07
 authors: ["sumit-shinde"]
-image:
+image: /blog/2024/07/images/customize-theming-flowfuse-dashboard.png
 tags:
    - post
    - dashboard
    - flowfuse dashboard
+   - customizing dashboard
 ---

 A recent release of FlowFuse Dashboard (Dashboard 2.0) has taken customization to the next level.